oisinfarrell00/College/Third Year/Operating Systems/malloc/README.md

 return and coalesce a block in constant time.
 This is achieved by keeping hidden information in all blocks so that one can quickly determine if neighboring blocks are free.
 If neighbors are free the algorithm will merge these blocks.
-We will start with only one freelist to keep things simple but this is something that you should change in the nal implementation.
+We will start with only one freelist to keep things simple but this is something that you should change in the final implementation.
 Your implementation does not need to follow these guidelines but you can take them as a starting point.
 Feel free to improve or implement a dierent strategy (if it is equally good, better or have some advantage).